punyaphatsura/The_Farmer_and_The_Viper/README.md

 - 1 min: Shotgun and rifle available.
 - 3 min: All guns available.
 - 5 min: King Viper summoned, no more viper increase.
 - King Viper Death: Vipers stop respawning.
 Player wins if all vipers, including King Viper, are killed.
-Game over if player's HP reaches 0.
+Game over if the player's HP reaches 0.

 ## Game preview